Explore South Florida – Nature Family Field Trips – Monthly on Fridays, 10am-2pm

 Friday, November 15, 2019, 10am-2pm

-Grassy Waters…a Day Trip to the Urban Wilderness!
+Grassy Waters…a Day Trip to the Freshwater Wetlands!

-River of Grass…a Day Trip to the Slough!
+River of Grass…a Day Trip to the Everglades!

 Discover the River of Grass…where the Jamaican Sawgrass is king and where alligators roam.
 Dotted with tree islands (hammocks) and peppered with water lilies, the deeper waters of the Shark River Slough, also known as the “River of Grass”, carry life-giving water southward from Lake Okeechobee down to Florida Bay.
 The best way to experience the deeper, slow-moving waters of the slough is to hop on an airboat, for a freshwater marsh adventure!
 After the fast-moving airboat ride, step more slowly along the trails as you observe the beauty of this wild and scenic ecosystem.
 All day trip to the Everglades – a sense of excitement and adventure needed!